ferrous-systems/ram-loader/README.md

 ## Implementation order

-### FW
+### FW - ramloader

-- check that we can launch a RAM program w/o any serial port communication with the host
+- [x] check that we can launch a RAM program w/o any serial port communication with the host
-  - try approach 2 in bootloader.behavior
+  - [x] ~~try approach 2 in bootloader.behavior~~
-  - otherwise, try approach 1
+  - [x] otherwise, try approach 1 -> `cortex_m::asm::bootload` :thumbsup:

+- implement serial communication
+  - postcard + COBS
+- receive Record::Data frames, write those into RAM, continue with `bootload`

+- nice to have + cleanups

 ### App

-- start from `cortex-m-quickstart` template
+- [x] start from `cortex-m-quickstart` template
-- start by *not* using `defmt`
+- [x] start by *not* using `defmt`
 - nice to have: try to use `defmt`
 - nice to have: `xtask` to turn ELF into .hex
-- double-check: we can fake "FLASH" which will actually be in real HW RAM (Jorge says this works)
+- [x] double-check: we can fake "FLASH" which will actually be in real HW RAM

 ### Host tool

-- requires: ELF located in RAM
+- [x] requires: ELF located in RAM (`app`)
 - turn ELF into `.hex` using `rust-objcopy` (manually)
 - use the `ihex` crate to make sure we can read out the data (`Record::Data`)
   - verify that `Record::Data.offset` is absolute RAM address

+- set up postcard + COBS
+- take .hex file as argument; parse that into Record::Data frames; send those to target

+- nice to have + cleanups